 Q: What is the recipe to make CBD tinctures?

-A: The recipe above for Master Wu’s green dragon tincture can also be used with CBD marijuana strains instead of THC-rich indica or sativa.
+A: The recipe for Master Wu’s green dragon tincture can also be used with CBD marijuana strains instead of THC-rich indica or sativa.
 Using a CBD strain to make tincture is done the same way, using everclear or other high-proof alcohol.
 You can then consumed it in beverages or use it for making edibles with alcohol tincture.

 Q: How about an alcohol-free CBD Tincture recipe?

 A: You can also use glycerin to make an alcohol-free CBD tincture.
-Similar to glycerin THC tinctures, glycerin CBD tinctures can be made with dry, finely-chopped CBD weed strains that soak in glycerin for an extended period of time.
+Similar to glycerin THC tincture, glycerin CBD tincture can be made with dry, finely-chopped CBD weed strains that soak in glycerin for an extended period of time.
 I’ve had a glycerin tincture going for more than a few years now (it’s probably junk since THC degrades with time, but it’s kind of funny so I keep it going).
 But for a CBD tincture with glycerine an extraction time of 4-6 months is enough.
 Combine the cannabis with tincture in a mason jar, shake briskly, and let site.
 Keep doing this daily and turning upside down.
 Store in a dark place at room temperature, or you can wrap tin foil around to keep light out.
 Keep the jar nearby and you’re more likely to remember to shake it.

 Q: Can you make a CBD and THC tincture?